BenKaehler/q2-makarsa/joss-paper/paper.md

 microbial network analysis, within the QIIME 2 microbiome bioinformatics platform.
-Among currently available microbial network analysis tools, SpiecEasi has been comparatively widely adopted by the microbiome research community and has been cited in almost 1004 scientific publications [@google2023].
+Among currently available microbial network analysis tools, SpiecEasi has been comparatively widely adopted by the microbiome research community and has been cited in over 1000 scientific publications [@google2023].
 SpiecEasi has been rigorously tested and benchmarked against other methods for microbial network analysis and has been shown to perform well across a variety of datasets and scenarios.
 FlashWeave [@tackmann2019rapid] is another new package